matteoceriscioli/matteoceriscioli.github.io/_pages/about.md

 - Institute of Scientific and Industrial Research (SANKEN), Osaka University, 20th June 2025.
 - The 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS-25) W1: Adaptive and Learning Agents, 19th May 2025.
 - Oregon State University AI Week, 30th April 2025.

+## Service
+Member of the Program Committee for the **Adaptive and Learning Agents workshop (ALA)** at the International Conference on Autonomous Agents and Multiagent Systems (AAMAS-26), reviewing and evaluating submissions.

+Reviewer for **Behaviormetrika**, an international peer-reviewed journal of the Behaviormetric Society of Japan, publishing research in data science and statistical modeling.

+Volunteer at the **39th Annual Conference on Neural Information Processing Systems**.
+December 1-8, 2025 | San Diego, California, USA.

+Volunteer at the **39th Annual AAAI Conference on Artificial Intelligence**.
+February 25 – March 4, 2025 | Philadelphia, Pennsylvania, USA.